Overview

 You can complete this programme as either a taught or research masters.

-The Master of Public Health from University of Auckland is recognised as Part I of training for Public Health Registrar.
+The Public Health from University of Auckland is recognised as Part I of training for Public Health Registrar.

 There are many opportunities for employment in the health sector, in New Zealand and internationally.
 Graduates will find employment in diverse areas including: public health sector, disease and surveillance and monitoring, public health management, health planning and policy making within health care organisations.